-3.8 The Council has authorised the Vice-Chancellor to appoint the Registrar and Secretary as Appointed Officer who shall act on behalf of the Council to ensure as far as is reasonably practicable that all members, students and employees of the University, visiting speakers and outside organisations comply with the provisions of the Code.
+- Outside 3.7 In the event of University premises being used by outside organisations, the nature of the contractual arrangements Organisations shall be such as to ensure so far as possible compliance with the requirements of the Code. - 3.8 The Council has authorised the Vice-Chancellor to appoint Appointed Officer the Registrar and Secretary as Appointed Officer who shall act on behalf of the Council to ensure as far as is reasonably practicable that all members, students and employees of the University, visiting speakers and outside organisations comply with the provisions of the Code.
 In the absence of the Registrar and Secretary, these powers shall be exercised by such other senior University officer as the Registrar and Secretary may designate.